A Comprehensive Overview

 Panic disorder is a psychiatric condition marked by unexpected anxiety and other somatic and psychological signs.
 It can induce intense fear that occurs without any obvious reason.

 Panic disorder can affect your daily functioning and well-being.
-So, learn more about the symptoms, causes, and treatment of a panic disorder to be more aware of your state.
+So, learn more about the symptoms, causes, and treatment of panic disorder to be more aware of your state.

 Are you suffering from distress?
 Reach out for mental health help from a professional.